Mansha07/Mansha07/README.md

 A 2nd-year student pursuing Bachelors in Computer science studies with a specialization in CLoud computing and specialization, from UPES Dehradun.
 </h3>

-- 🔭 I’m currently working on Cloud services like AWS and Azure
+- 🔭 I’m currently working on Cloud services like AWS, Azure and Google Cloud
 - 🌱 I’m currently learning JAVA programming
 - 👯 I’m looking to collaborate on projects and research papers --><a href="https://github.com/Mansha07">